-In this webinar, Jim Adams discusses his latest research that showed that symptoms of autism remain reduced nearly 50% two years after fecal transplant.
+In this webinar, Jim Adams discussed his latest research that showed that symptoms of autism remain reduced nearly 50% two years after fecal transplant.

 He is currently a President’s Professor at Arizona State University, where he conducts research on autism.

-· President and founder, Autism Nutrition Research Center
+- President and founder, Autism Nutrition Research Center, 2013-present

-· Chair of Scientific Advisory Committee of the Neurological Health Foundation
+- Chair of Scientific Advisory Committee of the Neurological Health Foundation, 2013-present